Skip to content

 Things to see and do at Gunwalloe

-Home to one of the oldest settlements in Cornwall, Gunwalloe is steeped in history and legend.
-Reputedly the site of a 17th-century shipwreck, Gunwalloe’s beaches attract treasure hunters looking for silver coins.
+Home to one of the oldest settlements in Cornwall, Gunwalloe is steeped in history and the site of sand dunes and two rugged coves.
 It’s also a haven for rare wildlife and sits directly on the South West Coast Path.

 Gunwalloe’s beaches